ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>Rain and snow.
 Cloudy, with a low around 31.
 East northeast wind around 8 mph.
-New snow accumulation of 1 to 2 inches possible.<br></div>
+Chance of precipitation is 90%.
+New snow accumulation
+         of 1 to 2 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">